Sahara (1943 American film): Production

+M3 medium tank of the type used in the film.

 In 1992, Kurt Kreuger was quoted by the San Francisco Chronicle on the emotions inherent in making the film, in which he portrayed a stereotypical Nazi:

 I was running across the dunes when Tambul jumped on top of me and pressed my head into the sand to suffocate me.
 Only Zoltán forgot to yell cut, and Ingram was so emotionally caught up in the scene that he kept pressing my face harder and harder.

 Finally, I went unconscious.
 Nobody knew this.
 Even the crew was transfixed, watching this dramatic 'killing.'
 If Zoltán hadn't finally said cut, as an afterthought, it would have been all over for me.

 The production was beset by the usual difficulties on a desert location: sunburn, sandstorms, and heat.
 Korda had 2,000 tons of sand hauled onto the set to cover an area of hard-packed soil.
 Ripples and swirls in the sand were enhanced by spray-painting the sand and then blowing it with a wind machine.
 Similarly, shadows were spray-painted on the hills to make them stand out.
 Makeup artist Henry Pringle devised a technique to imitate facial perspiration by coating the actors' faces with vaseline and then spraying them with water.
 Bogart's third wife, Mayo Methot, the only woman on location, reportedly brought him lunch every day from Brawley.
 Some of the cast went to nearby Mexicali for dinners.
 No women appear in the film.